 #4: Passive Income

 As a published author, you can make some money from your book.

 Authors earn book royalties – a type of passive income – from every sale of their book.
 The work to produce a book, such as writing, editing and design, is largely done up front.
 After that, authors can enjoy the fruits of their labor by earning a return on their investment in the form of book royalties.

 While most book authors will never make a full-time income from writing books, whatever amount of money you earn will make you feel great about the work that you’ve done and will help to cover the costs of getting your book published.

 Every time I receive money from the purchase of one of my books, it feels like a special gift.
 I know that someone else is interested in what I have to say and, happily, money ends up in my bank account.
 For me, it’s just one more reason to be proud of my books and my work.

 These are just some of the rewards of being a published author.
 When you write your own book and get it published, you will undoubtedly discover additional rewards that are unique to you.

 So are you ready to make progress on your book project?
-I encourage you to check out Write the Book You’re Meant to Write: A Guide for First-time Authors, available from Amazon here or our newest online coaching program, Aspiring Author to Published Pro.
+I encourage you to check out Write the Book You’re Meant to Write: A Guide for First-time Authors, available from Amazon here or our newest online programs Writer’s Sprint, Memoir Writing Made Easy and Aspiring Author to Published Pro.